martinguerrero89/Tidy-Data-Project/README.md

   - 1.e Combines the Subject, the Activity and the Features tables into one single data.frame
   - 1.f Gives the new dataframe a name according to the set that was used in the function (train or test)

-The first 6 row of each individual data.frame can be loaded into the console typing
+The first 6 rows of each individual data.frame can be loaded into the console typing
 ```
 head(train)